Louis Bouilhet: Career

-Bouilhet was born in Cany, Seine Inférieure.
-He was a schoolfellow of Gustave Flaubert, to whom he dedicated his first work, Melaenis, conte romain (1851), a narrative poem in five cantos dealing with Roman manners under the emperor Commodus.
-His volume of poems Fossiles attracted considerable attention for being an attempt to make science a subject for poetry.
+Bouilhet was a schoolmate of Gustave Flaubert, to whom he dedicated his first work, Melaenis, conte romain (1851), a narrative poem in five cantos dealing with Roman manners under the emperor Commodus.
+His volume of poems Fossiles attracted considerable attention for its attempt to make science a subject for poetry.
 These poems were also included in his Festons et astragales (1859).